sjjsy/sjjsy.github.io/_resume/resume.md

     from Aalto University Master’s Programme in Industrial Engineering and Management with the major of Strategy and Venturing and minor of Data Science and Analytics.
+: Praised by Professor of Development and Management in Industry (06/2019) : Professor Kauranen praised my capacity for abstract thinking, strategic
+    analysis, and thoroughness which I demonstrated in my thesis work.
+I also received compliments for being polite, diplomatic and amicable as a person.
 : Positive feedback as Agile Scrum Coach at Aalto University (04/2019) : From my coachees I received feedback that I am professional,
     hard working, energizing, and communicate effectively; My supervisor